Faylina/witching_hour_chronicles/README.md

 The blog article may or may not contain an image.
 If an image is included, the author can determine which side of the article it is displayed on.

-The blog articles are saved in a database.
+The blog articles are saved in a mySQL database.

 The option to edit or delete blog articles is, for now, not intended to be included in this project.